TeamIngrid/ProjectMem/docs/guides/data_management.md

 ### Export

-In order to export your category, go to dashboard, find the desired title and click the edit category (gear image).
+In order to export your category, go to the dashboard, find the desired title and click the edit category (gear image).

 ![](../../assets/images/guides/import_export/category_settings_gear.png)